MrShwhale/TMA-Character-Chart/notes.md

     Target id: The id of the character the relationship is with
     Type: What type of relationship it is (work, family, other, etc)
     Text: More specific, <7 word description of the relationship between the 2
-    Feeling: How this character feels about the target
-     - *Default: Unknown*
 ### Group
 Display name: Same as above.
 Full name: Same as above.